Cirrhosis

 Key Points

-• Morbidity and mortality in cirrhosis usually result from its complications (eg, complications of portal hypertension, liver failure, hematologic problems).
+• Morbidity and mortality in cirrhosis usually result from its complications (eg, portal hypertension, liver failure, hematologic problems).

-• Monitor all patients periodically for clinically significant portal hypertension/gastroesophageal varices and hepatocellular carcinoma, doing testing as clinically indicated.
+• Monitor all patients periodically for clinically significant portal hypertension/gastroesophageal varices and hepatocellular carcinoma, with testing as clinically indicated.

 Drugs Mentioned In This Article